23 November 2025

 • secondly to exemplify the operational meaning of the infinitely damning numbers I discovered in my investigative reporter’s swan song, a briefly Internet-published and quickly suppressed 1995 freelance expose´ that from 1970 through 1990, our federal, state and local welfare bureaucrats nationally increased their salaries and other administrative costs by 5,390 percent – say again 5,390 (not a typo) percent – even as they slashed stipends and services to impoverished and/or disabled persons by 66 percent;

-• lastly, to point out that this (mostly unreported) welfare-bureaucracy treachery is yet another of the key factors that turned so many (politically ignorant) members of the 99.9 Percent to embrace Trump and his Deciders and the terminally ecogenocidal apocalypse they may yet inflict on ourselves, our fellow living creatures and our Mother Earth.
+• lastly, to point out that this (mostly unreported) financial treachery is yet another of the key factors that prompted so many (politically ignorant) members of the 99.9 Percent to embrace Trump and his Deciders and the terminally ecogenocidal apocalypse they may yet inflict on ourselves, our fellow living creatures and our Mother Earth.

 -30-